andreas-trad/tradpaginator/README.md

 tradpaginator plugin provides an easy and rapid way to append pagination buttons and controls letting you to state the parameters and taking care of all the rest.<br />
 tradpaginator illustrates the page buttons and  controls and it lets you chain their functionality with the logic and structure of your application.
 <h2>Installation</h2>
-In order for the plugin to operate you need to include the following lines to your code:
+In order for the plugin to operate you need to include the following lines to the head of the page:
 <pre lang="html"><code>
 &lt;!-- having the dependencies loaded: --&gt; &lt;script src=&quot;./path/to/jquery.js&quot;&gt;&lt;/script&gt;
 &lt;scirpt src=&quot;./path/to/underscore.js&quot;&gt;&lt;/script&gt;
 &lt;!-- load the plugin --&gt;
-&lt;script src=&quot;./path/to/jquery.tradpaginator.min.js&quot;&gt;&lt;/script&gt;
+&lt;script src=&quot;./path/to/jquery.tradpaginator.js&quot;&gt;&lt;/script&gt;
 </code></pre>
 <h2>Basic usage</h2>
 In order to display the pagination buttons within a selected div just call the tradpaginator method, passing your settings: